 The beginning of the jet era led to the cessation of work on injection systems.
 Turbo-propeller and jet engines were used on heavy and high-speed aircraft, and piston engines were placed only on low-speed light, low-maneuverable aircraft and helicopters, which could work normally with a carburetor power system.

 Application of injection systems in cars

-Engine control systems in the automotive industry began to be used since 1951, when a 700 Sport two-stroke engine from the Goliath company from Bremen was equipped with a two-stroke engine from the West German firm Bosch, a mechanical direct gasoline injection system.
+Engine control systems in the automotive industry began to be used in 1951 when a 700 Sport two-stroke engine from the Goliath company from Bremen was equipped with a two-stroke engine from the West German firm Bosch, a mechanical direct gasoline injection system.
 In 1954, the Mercedes-Benz 300 SL coupe ( “gull wing” ) appeared, the engine of which was equipped with a similar mechanical Bosch injection system.
 At the turn of the 1950s and 1960s, Chrysler and GAZ actively worked on electronic fuel injection systems.
 Nevertheless, until the era of the emergence of cheap microprocessors and the introduction of strict requirements for the level of harmful emissions of cars, the idea of injection was not popular and only from the late 1970s did all the world’s leading automakers take up their implementation.

 The first production model with electronic control of the gas injection system was the 1967 model year Rambler Rebel sedan, which was produced by Nash, which was part of AMC as a branch.
 The inferior v-shaped “eight” Rebel with a volume of 5.4 liters in the carburetor version developed 255 liters. with., and in the custom version of Electrojector already 290 liters. from.
 Acceleration to 100 km / h in such a sedan took less than 8 s.